wp-plugins/simple-fields/readme.txt

 == Changelog ==

+#### Version 1.0.4
+- Added: Add button added to bottom of the added field groups.
+Will be visible when more than 1 field group is added.
+- Changed: moved to a two column mode/appearance.
+Makes the fields take upp less space, and making it more clutter free.
+- Changed: minor CSS fixes here and there

+#### Version 1.0.3
+- Added: Added options for returning values as "Extended Return Values".
+Very useful when working with for example files: instead of just the ID of the file you get the id, the full path to the file, the dimensions if it's a image, and more.
+This feature is available for these field types: file, radiobutton, dropdown, post, user, taxonomy, taxonomy term and date.
+Please see the [documentation for Extended Return Values](http://simple-fields.com/documentation/api/extended-return-values/) for more information and examples.
+- Added: option to set the height for textarea fields (inlcuding HTML/TinyMCE-editor-mode)
+- Added: new field type: divider.
+Useful if you have a field group with many fields.
+By adding the divider field to a field group it simply created a shite space or a space with a line.
+It's written using the new Extension API btw, so feel free to check out the source if you want to create something similar yourself.
+- Changed: The debug output also includes example on how to get all field in a field group at once.
+- Changed: The edit field group admin page now is a bit more compact.
+Makes easier to get an overview of all the added fields.

+#### Version 1.0.2
+- Changed: Don't load example field types
+- Fixed: jQuery is needed for debug output but was not enqueued
+- Added: French translation.
+Thank you very much, translator!
+- Small bugfixes
+- Added unit tests.
+Hopefully this makes it easier for me to spot bugs in the future.
+Btw: these are the first unit tests I've ever written, so please feel free to comment on the way I've done it! :)

+#### Version 1.0.1
+- Fixed: some warning and notice-errors, for example when a post connector did not have any field groups connected

 #### Version 1.0
 - Note: This is a pretty big update, so please backup your databases before installation!